rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 Use the [@code](http://www.doxygen.nl/manual/commands.html#cmdcode) and [@endcode](http://www.doxygen.nl/manual/commands.html#cmdendcode) pair to include inline examples.

 Doxygen supports syntax highlighting for C++ and several other programming languages (e.g. Python, Java).
-By default, the `@code` tag will use syntax highlighting based on the source code where it was found.
+By default, the `@code` tag uses syntax highlighting based on the source code in which it is found.

 ```c++
  *